 https://sds.umbc.edu/resources/information-for-faculty/

-The Office of Student Disability Services has provided links to checklists for online course accessibility, tips for teaching online courses accessibly, best practices for working with students with disabilities among other frequently answered questions related to digital accessibility, equal access and inclusion.
+The Office of Student Disability Services has provided links to checklists for online course accessibility, tips for teaching online courses accessibly, and best practices for working with students with disabilities, among other frequently answered questions related to digital accessibility, equal access, and inclusion.
 SDS and ADS staff are available for consultation and questions year-round.

 FAQs: